hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 <img src="../img/tss-dist.png">

-### Writing annotations to file

-It would be nice to have the annotations for each peak call written to file, as it can be useful to browse the data and subset calls of interest.
-The **annotation information** is stored in the `peakAnnoList` object.
+Finally, it would be nice to have the **annotations for each peak call written to file**, as it can be useful to browse the data and subset calls of interest.
+The annotation information is stored in the `peakAnnoList` object.
 To retrieve it we use the following syntax:

-	nanog_annot <- as.data.frame(peakAnnoList[["Nanog"]]@anno)
+	nanog_annot <- data.frame(peakAnnoList[["Nanog"]]@anno)

-Take a look at this dataframe.
-You should see columns corresponding to your input BED file and addditional columns containing nearest gene(s), the distance from peak to the TSS of its nearest gene, genomic region of the peak and other information.
-Since some annotation may overlap, ChIPseeker has adopted the following priority in genomic annotation.
+Take a look at this data frame.
+You should see columns corresponding to your input BED file and addditional columns containing nearest gene(s), the distance from peak to the TSS of its nearest gene, genomic feature annotation of the peak and other information.
+Since some annotations may overlap, ChIPseeker has adopted the following priority in how it lists information:

 * Promoter
 * 5’ UTR